-Taking Screenshots in Mac OS X and Changing the Default Filetype from PNG to Whatever
+Taking Screenshots in Mac OS X and Changing the Default Filetype to JPG from PNG to Whatever

 Here are other screenshot options built right into Mac OS X, and their accompanying key commands:

 Select item (Save to Desktop) – CMD+Shift+4 then Spacebar

 Select item (Save to Clipboard) – CMD+CTRL+Shift+4 then Spacebar

 One thing I dislike about the default settings of Mac OS X screenshots is the filetype PNG.
 PNG can be great and certainly has its place, but I generally find JPEG format to be more compatible across all platforms.